macleginn/bivaltyp/content/languages/descriptions/Dargwa_Tsudakhar.md

 When no orientation or direction morphemes are added, locative markers indicate movement towards a location (lative meaning).
 Combining a locative morpheme with an agreement marker indexing the gender and number of the nominative argument (subject of an intransitive verb or object of a transitive verb) results in an essive orientation, expressing a static position in space.

 Additionally, two ablative strategies exist: ABL1 conveys locative ablative meaning, while ABL2 signifies a more non-locative ablative function.
-Finally, the ergative case is formally expressed by the LOC localisation without firther orientation/direction marker, so that the combined gloss ERG/LOC(LAT) is used below in the data.
+Finally, the ergative case is formally expressed by the LOC localisation without further orientation/direction marker, so that the combined gloss ERG/LOC(LAT) is used below in the data.

 ## Verb lemmas